A Step-By-Step Walkthrough of a Simple Five-Page Webinar Funnel That Brings You High-Paying Clients Like Clockwork

 8. Enrollment Call.
 Once on the call with the prospect, I like to use what I call the “Doctor’s Script.”
 I will describe this in further detail in a section further down this post.

-Ready to Schedule a Webinar Readiness Call with my team and I to discuss building out your TTFF?
+Ready to schedule a call with my team and I to discuss your TTFF?
 Click here to schedule a time.

 Where Can You Use The TTFF?